WojciechMatuszewski/programming-notes/aws/serverless/dynamoDB.md

 #### Optimistic Concurrency Control (OCC)

-The DDB transactions works on the premise that multiple transactions can be performed without interfering each other.
+The DDB transactions work on the premise that multiple transactions can be performed without interfering each other.
 Whenever you do a transaction, a check is performed if another transaction is already "working" on a given entity.
 If so, an error will be thrown.

 You can retry the transaction, to be super safe you could pass the `ClientRequestToken` to ensure idempotency.